Brexit: All you need to know about the UK leaving the EU

 What happens to UK citizens working in the EU?

 A lot depends on the kind of deal the UK agrees with the EU.
 If the government opted to impose work permit restrictions on EU nationals, then other countries could reciprocate, meaning Britons would have to apply for visas to work.

 What about EU nationals who want to work in the UK

 Any EU citizen already living and working in the UK will be able to carry on working and living in the UK after Brexit.
 The current plan is that even after Brexit, people from the EU will be able to move to work in the UK during a "transition" phase of up to three years.
 However they will have to register.
 A permanent proposal for post-Brexit immigration is not likely to be known for a few months yet, although it is widely expected that there will be a work permit system along the lines of that for non-EU nationals.

 What does the fall in the value of the pound mean for prices in the shops?

 People travelling overseas from the UK have found their pounds are buying fewer euros or dollars after the Brexit vote.
-The day-to-day spending impact is likely to be more significant.
-Even if the pound regains some of its value, currency experts expect it to remain at least 10% below where it was on 23 June, in the long term.
+Even if the pound regains some of its value, currency experts expect it in the longer term to remain at least 10% below where it was when the referendum happened.